JuliaDatabases/PostgreSQL.jl/README.md

 ## Systems

-* Tested on Funtoo Linux
+* Tested on Funtoo Linux and Windows 8
 * Should work on other systems provided libpq is avaiable (please file an issue if this is not the case)